Sub-exponential Growth Dynamics in Complex Systems: A Piecewise Power-Law Model for the Diffusion of New Words and Names: Supplementary Discussion of the Infection Model

-At each discrete time step, an individual $l$ who is "infected" with topic $i$ attempts to expand their network of contacts.
+\subsubsubsection{Behavioral Rules for Infected Individuals} At each discrete time step, an individual $l$ who is "infected" with topic $i$ attempts to expand their network of contacts.
 This occurs at a total rate of $J_i$, manifesting as one of two distinct actions: recruitment or interaction.

 \begin{itemize} \item \textbf{Recruitment:} With a rate of $J_i\,p_i^{(l)}(t)$, individual $l$ contacts and infects a susceptible individual, $a$.
 This action has two effects: it increases the total infected population by one ($I_i(t+\Delta t)=I_i(t)+1$), and it adds the newly infected individual $a$ to $l$'s personal contact list: